Murata Tsuneyoshi: Murata's guntō

 I decided to collect good specimens of old swords.
-At the time, I wasn't thinking in terms of superiority or inferiority, and I decided to focus on pieces by of Seki.
+At the time, I wasn't thinking in terms of superiority or inferiority, and I decided to focus on pieces by Magoroku Kanemoto of Seki.
 I collected sixty-four pieces, hoping to collect up to a hundred if possible.
 In the beginning I was cheated and they sold me a counterfeit, but as I gradually gained experience I was able to distinguish the genuine articles [from the fakes].
 By the way, the reason I originally set out to collect a hundred swords wasn't to equip the Battōtai.
 It's just because Kanemotos are very practical swords.

 On further reflection, I realized that it would be pointless to collect a hundred swords, and so I used the remaining funds for the other thirty-six swords to start developing [my own] sword with the three critical elements.

 A company officer, especially in the close combat that is the Japanese Army's forte, needs a practical sword.
 However, [we found that] practical swords were not always readily available.
 Therefore, I wanted to make it easy to obtain a guntō with the three critical elements.

 After much research and effort, I went to the arsenal to select Western steel [for my sword].
-The had just delivered some imported ferrite, but it failed the inspection and was rejected.
+The Ōkura-gumi had just delivered some imported ferrite, but it failed the inspection and was rejected.
 When I took a look at it, this ferrite looked very similar in all respects to ferrite I had seen at the famous German sword factory in Solingen.
 I tried forging a sword out of it, and it turned out very well indeed.
 Then I tried using it for bayonets at the small arms factory, and the bayonets made from it at the time cut very well.
 [Because this imported ferrite was inexpensive] I was able to manufacture a guntō with the three critical elements at no great cost.
 Everyone was able to acquire one, and it was used as a practical guntō during the Sino-Japanese War and the Russo-Japanese War.
 They called it the Murata-tō (村田刀).

 Family

-Murata Tsuneyoshi's great-grandson was the scholar of German literature (1930-2011), married to Murata Ingeborg (村田 インゲボルグ) (b.
+Murata Tsuneyoshi's great-grandson was the scholar of German literature Murata Tsunekazu (1930-2011), married to Murata Ingeborg (村田 インゲボルグ) (b.
 1941), a professor at the Tokyo University of Agriculture and Technology.
 Murata Tsunekazu is known for his studies of Thomas Mann.
 Another descendant is Murata Tonio (村田 統二雄).